All about VAT and international business

 Entrepreneur A from the Netherlands sells water silos to company B in Belgium.
 Company B sells the silos on to entrepreneur C in Germany.
 Company B commissions A to transfer the shipment directly to C in Germany.
 The transport to Germany is therefore part of the supply from A to B.

 An ABC supply chain transaction has 2 deliveries subject to VAT.
-As of 2020, the Dutch Tax and Customs Administration regards the delivery from A to B as an intra-Community delivery.
+As of 2020, the Tax Administration regards the delivery from A to B as an intra-Community delivery.
 There is, after all, 1 physical delivery to another EU Member State.
 The transport is part of that delivery.
-A sends an invoice with 0% VAT to B in Belgium.
+Entrepreneur A sends an invoice with 0% VAT to B in Belgium.
 B must register for VAT purposes in Germany and declares his intra-Community acquisition.

 There is 1 exception to this general rule.
-If B organises the transport itself or contracts it out to a carrier and provides A with a VAT ID of the Member State of departure, A can send an invoice with Dutch VAT.
+If company B organises the transport itself or contracts it out to a carrier and provides A with a VAT ID of the Member State of departure.
+Entrepreneur A can then send an invoice with Dutch VAT.
 In that case, the supply from A to B is considered a domestic delivery in the Netherlands.
 The supply from B to C is then considered intra-Community supply and can be invoiced with 0% VAT.
 When B provides A with a VAT ID from a Member State other than the Member State from which the goods were shipped, the general rule of an ABC transaction applies again.

 ABC supply chain transaction to non-EU countries

 In general, you can use the 0% rate if you have a written export order from your buyer.
-If your delivery is part of an ABC supply chain transaction (in Dutch) to a country outside the EU, you should discuss with your financial advisor what you need to do regarding the VAT.
+If your delivery is part of an ABC supply (in Dutch) to a country outside the EU, you should discuss with your financial advisor what you need to do regarding the VAT.

-Claiming a VAT refund
+Claiming a refund for foreign VAT paid

 Sometimes you pay VAT in another EU Member State.
 For example, when renting a car, paying for a hotel overnight stay, or purchasing goods or services when participating in a business fair in another EU country.
-You can reclaim VAT paid in other EU member states online with the Dutch Tax and Customs Administration.
+You can reclaim VAT paid in other EU member states online with the Tax Administration.
 Conditions apply:

 Conditions